ncatlab/nlab-content/pages/8/2/7/1/1728/content.md

 1. these decaying configurations are therefore given by the [[homotopy fiber product]] of the bottom two functions, which is $[\Pi(S^{k-1}), \Omega\Pi(H_0/H_1)]$, as indicated.
 But this space is really given by field configurations at energy scale $E_1$ that wind around a $(k+1)$-ball, as shown at the very top.

-Hence the top part of this diagram is a span that exhibits a defect-of-defects which tells just the story that ([Preskill-Vilenkin 92](#PreskillVilenkin92)) is telling: a codimension-$k$ defect of the low energy theory decays at higher energy, and the decay is witnessed by the appearance of a codimension $(k+1)$-defect of the high energy theory.
+Hence the top part of this diagram is a span that exhibits a defect-of-defects which tells just the story that ([Preskill & Vilenkin 1992](#PreskillVilenkin92)) is telling: a codimension-$k$ defect of the low energy theory decays at higher energy, and the decay is witnessed by the appearance of a codimension $(k+1)$-defect of the high energy theory.

 $$
   \array{